 and maintain the portraits in proper condition.
 The society may permit any or all of the portraits to be exhibited in such state buildings for such periods of time as it deems feasible.

-To promote a wider appreciation of the American heritage with particular emphasis on the collection, advancement and dissemination of knowledge of the history of Wisconsin and of the West.
+Promote a wider appreciation of the American heritage with particular emphasis on the collection, advancement, and dissemination of knowledge of the history of Wisconsin and of the West.

-To collect, embody, arrange and preserve in authentic form, a library of books, pamphlets, maps, charts, manuscripts, papers, paintings, statuary, and other materials illustrative of the history of the state.
+Collect, embody, arrange, and preserve in authentic form, a library of books, pamphlets, maps, charts, manuscripts, papers, paintings, statuary, and other materials illustrative of the history of the state.

-To preserve the memory of its early pioneers, and to obtain and preserve narratives of their exploits, perils, and adventures.
+Preserve the memory of its early residents and pioneers, and obtain and preserve narratives of their exploits, perils, and adventures.